mautic/developer-documentation-new/docs/design/feedback.rst

 - If the lack of data is due to incomplete configuration, provide direct guidance:

-  "It looks like device tracking is not enabled.
+  "It looks like device tracking isn't enabled.
 Go to settings to enable it."

 - Help Users understand the value of the missing data: